deanrad/meteor-promise-docs/README.md

 ```

 # A New Hope ?
-This PromiseHelper function is completely safe to wrap regular (non-promise
+This ReactivePromise function is completely safe to wrap regular (non-promise
 returning) helpers with.
 So if every method passed to `Template.name.helpers` were automatically wrapped in it, you'd
 find that you could return Promises at will from a function.
 This would raise the level of abstraction to say that helpers can be sync, or async - either type of code would work.